kukey02/Drum-kit/README.md

 Getting Started
 Clone the repository:

-Copy code
+-Copy code
 git clone https://github.com/kukey02/Drum-kit.git

-Open the project folder.
+-Open the project folder.

-Open the index.html file in a web browser.
+-Open the index.html file in a web browser.

-Start playing the drum kit by clicking on the virtual drum pads or pressing the corresponding keyboard keys.
+-Start playing the drum kit by clicking on the virtual drum pads or pressing the corresponding keyboard keys.